AsheraCordova/Core/README.md

 startOrStopMarquee	| When set to true, the marquee will start.
 When set to false, it will stop. swtTextStyle		| Textview in android is composite widget consisting of composite, drawables and a label. swtTextStyle references the style attribute passed to the constructor of the label being created. textFormat 		| Helps to format text.
 It uses String.format function. e.g. Rs %s.
 When text is set, the text is formatted using the textFormat attribute before being set.

+### Checkbox
+Name                		| Description
+-------------       		| -------------
+butonSize       		| Set the minimum width and height for the button.
+Default is 20. buttonPadding 			| Sets the padding and marginLeft for the button. swtCheckBoxHorizontalPadding 	| Sets the Horizontal padding for the button.

+### EditText
+Name                	| Description
+-------------       	| -------------
+hintTextFormat 		| Helps to format hint text.
+It uses String.format function. e.g. Rs %s.
+When text is set, the text is formatted using the textFormat attribute before being set.

+### ImageView
+Name                	| Description
+-------------       	| -------------
+imageFromUrl 		| http url of the image imageFromUrlError 	| Error image when http call fails imageFromUrlPlaceHolder | Placeholder image to be displayed when http call is being made

+### Spinner
+Name                	| Description
+-------------       	| -------------
+hintTextFormat		| hint in spinner is used for displaying the first option usually "Please Select". values			| The list of values matching the entries.
+Usually Spinner displays the description backed by value selectedValue		| Retrieves/Sets the option selected. modelOptionTextPath	| When a dynamic list populated from model, modelOptionTextPath sets the path of the description in the model. modelOptionValuePath	|  When a dynamic list populated from model, modelOptionValuePath sets the path of the value in the model.

+### Chronometer
+Name                	| Description
+-------------       	| -------------
+baseElapsedTimeInMillis	| Sets the base elapsed time from which the counter starts. startStop		| When true, chronometer starts counting.
+When false, it stops. stopWhenReached		| Stop the chronometer on reaching the value specified.